RADICO ERGO SUM, HOMO RADIX, FELIX IN SILVIS

 «Tiziano Fratus is a storyteller, and a very compassionate one at that.
 His books, although structured as collections of poems, have the narrative interest and scale of novel.
 He has an uncanny, instinctive way of enetering other lives, and this is what gives his writing its amazing detail» Mani Rao – University of Nevada

 Fratus grew up breathing into North Italian Landscapes, the Great Plain and Mountains.
 When his Natural Family has been dissolved he began to travel.
 In California he met the Eternal Sequoias and touched the Silent Woods of Conifers, coining the concept of “Homo Radix“ (Rootman), the intuition of “Bosco itinerante” (Wandering Woods or Wandering Forest), cultivating the discipline of “Dendrosophia” (Dendrosophy).

-His poems have been translated into ten languages and published in many countries while his photography has shown in solo exhibitions.
+His poems have been translated into ten languages and published in twenty countries while his photography has shown in solo exhibitions.
 Fratus is a columnist for newspapers – La Stampa, La Repubblica, Il Manifesto, La Verità – and the voice of a radio program, Nova Silva Philosophica.
 He lives in a little house in the countryside with his long time partner and a dozen of cats.

 TO BE A ROOTMAN